Alocasia 'Regal Shield' Care Indoors, Common Problems and their Remedies

 Repotting

 Repot into a 2 sizes larger pot during the growing season only if the roots have grown out through the drainage holes.
-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to fungal infestations.
+Ensure that the pot has a drainage hole to prevent root-rot.
 Here are beautiful planters with drainage hole on Amazon.

 Pruning Alocasia 'Regal Shield' is easy as it only requires removal of yellow and diseased leaves as they occur to maintain the plant neat and to discourage diseases and pests infestation.